kennyldc/crispy-computing-machine/README.md

  -  [NewsAPI](https://newsapi.org/)

-We will be able to use the prices from the stock prices and the webpage´s news.
-Both API´s that will be used are free
+We will be able to use the prices from the currencies and the webpage´s news.
+Both API´s that will be used are free.

 ## 5. Modeling